 Experience is, perhaps, the distinct feature between successful and less successful mediators.
-Case-based reasoning (CBR) is an approach to problem solving that emphasizes the role of prior experience during future problem solving (i.e., new problems are solved by reusing and if necessary adapting the solutions to similar problems that were solved in the past) (see [21] for a recent review of the state-of-the-art in the CBR field).
+Case-based reasoning (CBR) is an approach to problem solving that emphasizes the role of prior experience during future problem solving (i.e., new problems are solved by reusing and if necessary adapting the solutions to similar problems that were solved in the past) [see [19] for a recent review of the state-of-the-art in the CBR field].
 From a machine learning point of view, updating the case base is a lazy learning approach (i.e. learning without generalisation).
-Some aspects of using the past experience by the tandem Mediation and Observation agents have been discussed in [4].
-In terms of required case representation, a starting point is the knowledge representation structure for representing negotiation cases, proposed in [22].
+Some aspects of using the past experience by the tandem Mediation and Observation agents has been discussed in [4].
+In terms of required case representation, a starting point is knowledge representation structure for representing negotiation cases, proposed in [20].
 This structure needs to be updated for dealing with ontologies.
 For the mediation, the case based will be linked to the corresponding knowledge base of the mediation strategies used.
 The case structure now includes a negotiation case as its problem section and the collection of mediation steps, information used and other knowledge, as the solution part of the case.

-Important from a computational perspective is the diagnosis stage of the mediation process [23].
-The diagnostic function consists of monitoring the progress of negotiation or related interactions intended to settle or resolve disputed issues (Druckman and coauthors [23] refer to [24]).
+Important from a computational perspective is the diagnosis stage of the mediation process [21].
+The diagnostic function consists of monitoring the progress of negotiation or related interactions intended to settle or resolve disputed issues [Druckman and co-authors [21] refer to [22]].
 Monitoring provides a long view of unfolding developments, including trends in escalating and de-escalating dynamics.
-Within the framework of 'curious negotiator' we consider this stage as a pre-mediation stage, which is executed by the observer agent $\omega$ .
-To some extent it resembles similarity with OLAP-the pre-data mining steps in business intelligence, where summary statistics at different levels are generated and later provide guidance to the data mining strategies.
+Within the framework of 'curious negotiator' we consider this stage as a premediation stage, which is executed by the observer agent ω .
+To some extent it resembles similarity with OLAP3 - the pre-data mining steps in business intelligence, where summary statistics at different levels are generated and later provide guidance to the data mining strategies.
 Similar to OLAP, monitoring should be able to provide snapshots of the negotiation process at any moment of time at different levels of granularity.
-The mediator $\mu$ should be able to estimate the difference between $\mathcal{M}^t{\alpha(\beta)}$ and $\mathcal{M}^t{\beta(\alpha)}$ from the respective actual mental models $\mathcal{M}^t{\beta}$ and $\mathcal{M}^t{\alpha}$ in order to define the intervention time of mediating interventions (if we follow a proactive approach and intervene before negotiation fails).
+The mediator μ should be able to estimate the difference between $M{\alpha(\beta)}(t)$ and $M{\beta(\alpha)}(t)$ from the respective actual mental models $M{\beta}(t)$ and $M{\alpha}(t)$ in order to define the intervention time of mediating interventions [if we follow a proactive approach and intervene before negotiation fails].